 You can also take advantage of many business-related tax deductions that are not available to employees.
 When you're an IC, you can deduct from your taxable income any necessary expenses related to your business, as long as they are reasonable in amount and ordinarily incurred by businesses of your type.
 This may include, for example, office expenses (including costs associated with a home office), travel expenses, entertainment and meal expenses, cable TV and magazine expenses, equipment and insurance costs, and much more.
 (For more on this, see Tax Deductions for Professionals: Nolo's Top Ten.)

-ICs can also establish tax-advantaged retirement plans such as SEP-IRAs and Keogh Plans.
+ICs can also establish tax-advantaged retirement plans such as SEP-IRAs and 401(k) plans.
 This enables you to shelter a substantial amount of your income until you retire.

 Because of these tax benefits, ICs often pay less tax than employees who earn similar incomes.